Give Me Your Heart (film)

 Give Me Your Heart was a 1936 American drama film directed by Archie Mayo and starring Kay Francis, George Brent and Roland Young.
 It was a melodrama based on the 1934 London play Sweet Aloes, by Joyce Carey.
 Leading lady Kay Francis, playing the familiar role of a self-sacrificing mother, had a difficult working relationship with the director throughout the making of the film.

-Synopsis
+Plot

 A young Englishwoman has a relationship with a married man.